landrs-toolkit/LANDRs-Science-Drone/MechanicalDesign/BatteryPlate/README.md

 # Battery Mounting
-This repositorty contains possible ways to connect the battery to the drone center hub.
+This repositorty contains the battery mounting plate that connects to the center hub.
+This design is being prototyped and is likely to have some minor updates to improve operation.

 ## Battery Plate with Butterfly Nut (*Accepted Design (03/27/2022)*)
 The contents of the folder:

 **BatPlateButFlyNut.SLDPRT**: